Reclaiming My Name: Embracing Identity and Fulfilling Purpose as a Black Male ~ The Immense Power of Effective Racial Socialization in Black Males!

 Rite of Passage Initiatives

-Rite of passage initiatives, such as the Black Men Lead program, are designed to provide a structured and supportive environment for Black boys to develop into strong, responsible, and caring men.
+Rite of passage initiatives, such as the Black Men Lead program, provide a structured and supportive environment for Black boys to develop into strong, responsible, and caring men.
 These programs focus on teaching young Black males the importance of honoring, respecting, and protecting Black females, as well as the value of community service, leadership, and self-discipline.

 Support the Black Men Lead Rite of Passage Initiative